The Duke of Wellington was a military commander famous for being the victor at the Battle of Waterloo and also later, Prime Minister of Great Britain

 Chronology/Biography of Arthur Wellesley, Duke of Wellington:

-Never very successful at school it was only at military college that he found his true vocation.
+Arthur Wellesley was never very successful at school it was only at military college that he found his true vocation.

 1787: He was appointed to an Ensign’s Commission in the 73rd Foot and then rose rapidly through the ranks in other regiments to the post of Captain.